Jacques Toussaint

 curated by: Giosuè Allegrini and Marzia Ratti

-: Eleonora Acerbi in collaboration with Cinzia Compalati and Cristiana Maucci
+project direction: Eleonora Acerbi in collaboration with Cinzia Compalati and Cristiana Maucci

 graphic design: Sarah Fontana, Vincenzo Nardino